Zira3l137/gothic-organizer-rs/docs/overview.md

 ## Logic and Data Handling

-The application's logic is primarily handled within the `core::logic` module, which is divided into the following sub-modules:
+The application's logic is handled by a set of services within the `core::services` module.
+This service-oriented architecture separates concerns and manages the application's state.

-- `app_lifecycle.rs`: Manages the application's lifecycle, including initialization, session loading/saving, and exiting.
-- `mod_management.rs`: Handles the logic for adding, removing, and loading mods.
+-   **`SessionService`**: The central state manager.
+It holds all profiles, the active profile/instance selection, and the main file cache.
+It's responsible for loading and saving the user's session.
-- `profile_management.rs`: Manages game profiles and instances, including creating, deleting, and switching between them.
+-   **`ProfileService`**: Manages profiles and instances.
+It handles logic for creating, switching, and modifying them.
-- `ui_logic.rs`: Contains logic related to the user interface, such as loading and displaying files and directories.
+-   **`ModService`**: Manages mods for the selected instance, including adding, removing, enabling/disabling, and handling file overwrites.
+-   **`UiService`**: Prepares data for the UI.
+It populates the file list view based on the current context (profile/instance).
+-   **`Context`**: A temporary object that provides controlled, mutable access to the currently active profile and instance within the `SessionService`'s state.
+Services use it to ensure they are operating on the correct data.

 ### Data Model